AsadRasheed-AR/Excel-to-HTML-Python-script/Readme.md

 ## Row Colors Formatting:
 - In Python script, Following colors are used for different levels of hierarchy(Rows).
     - color_RowClass1 = '#77a8a8' , Header Row.
 This color code is used for headings '#77a8a8'.
     - color_RowClass2 = '#eaece5' , Parent Row(In Excel file, First cell without decimal).
-This color code is used for headings '#eaece5'.
+This color code is used '#eaece5'.
     - color_RowClass3 = '#ddeedd' , In Excel file, First cell with One Decimel.
-This color code is used for headings '#eaece5'.
+This color code is used '#eaece5'.
     - color_RowClass4 = '#c0ded9' , In Excel file, First cell with Two Decimel.
-This color code is used for headings '#c0ded9'.
+This color code is used '#c0ded9'.
     - color_RowClass5 = '#3b3a30' , In Excel file, First cell with Three Decimel.
-This color code is used for headings '#3b3a30'.
+This color code is used '#3b3a30'.

 ## Requirements:
 - The First column should only contain numbers (digits) and decimal points (.).